About Jennifer Kinne

 Affiliation: Faculty of Arts & Sciences, Harvard University

-I created EpistemIQ, a patent-pending framework for identifying architectural issues in AI governance before they become expensive regulatory failures.
-The logic extends into a theory uniting biological persistence and machine learning alignment under one informational law.
-The formal theory published with my coauthor is detailed in The Information-Theoretic Imperative: Compression and the Epistemic Foundations of Intelligence (arXiv:2510.25883).
+My theoretical framework unites biological persistence and machine learning alignment under one informational law.
+The formal development with my co-author appears in The Information-Theoretic Imperative: Compression and the Epistemic Foundations of Intelligence (arXiv:2510.25883).
+It is currently under review at a scientific journal.

 Background